diegomazala/tucano/doc/effectTutorial.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* note that the above method assumes that the shader files (.vert, .frag, etc...) are in the "/shaders" directory relative to your executing directory.
+> Note that the above method assumes that the shader files (.vert, .frag, etc...) are in the "/shaders" directory relative to your executing directory.
 You may need to change this directory before calling the initialization using the **setShadersDir** method.

-Now, all you need to do is write the core of your NormalMap application.
-We can implement it as a method that receives a Mesh and a camera Trackball, and renders the Mesh using the normal directions as colors:
+Now, all we need is the core of the NormalMap application.
+We can implement it as a method that receives a [Mesh](@ref Tucano::Mesh) and a camera [Trackball](@ref Tucano::Trackball), and renders the Mesh using the normal directions as colors:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 virtual void render (Tucano::Mesh* mesh, Tucano::Trackball* cameraTrackball)